readthedocs/readthedocs.org/docs/advertising-details.rst

 * Users can opt-out of analytics by using the Do Not Track feature of their browser.
 * Read the Docs instructs Google to anonymize IPs sent to them before they are stored.
-* The cookies set by GA are transient session cookies meaning they expire when you quit your browser.
+* The cookies set by GA expire more rapidly (30 days) than the default.

 Why we use analytics
 ~~~~~~~~~~~~~~~~~~~~